-Attach the boom to the main mast as shown.
+15.2.5 Boom, Boom Topping Lift & Boom Throat Attach the boom to the main mast as shown - use cord G and parrels P140 to tie boom yoke to the mast.
 You may need to cut through the mast strengthener.
 Rig the boom topping lift and terminate as shown.
 Reeve the boom throat and terminate as shown.